SeaQL/seaql.github.io/StarfishQL/docs/00-introduction/03-starfish-ql.md

 *e.g. Depends*

 Relation between entities.
-It can be directed or undirected (equivalent on both directions).
+It can be directed or undirected (equivalent on both directions).[^1]

 ## Edge